-During his time at University of Virginia, James had held numerous committee service positions, including Graduate Symposium in Art History, Art History Graduate Student Association (AHGA), and AGHA Committee on Land Acknowledgements.
+At the University of Virginia, James is a graduate affiliate in the Environmental Humanities program.
+He had equally held numerous committee service positions, including Graduate Symposium in Art History, Art History Graduate Student Association (AHGA), and AGHA Committee on Land Acknowledgements.
 He is also a recipient of the department’s Teaching Excellence Award.